Manas Dhamne

 Manas Dhamne (born 29 December 2007) is an Indian professional tennis player.
-He has a career-high ATP singles ranking of world No. 598, achieved on 29 September 2025.
+He has a career-high ATP singles ranking of No. 362 achieved on 3 August 2026 and a doubles ranking of No. 1,429 reached on 31 March 2025.

 Personal life

 Dhamne is from Pune in Maharashtra.
-He was previously coached in Pune by the wife of Gaurav Natekar.
+He was previously coached in Pune by coach Ravindra Pandey at RPTA.
 He left India to train with Riccardo Piatti at the Piatti Tennis Center in Bordighera, Italy.
 In October 2022 he became the youngest Indian to win a junior title at the ITF Asian B1 championships.

-Career
+Junior career

+Despite his early focus on Professional Tour, Dhamne had good results on the ITF junior circuit, maintaining a 57–37 singles win-loss record and reached an ITF junior combined ranking of No. 43 on 2 January 2023.

+Professional career

 2023: ATP debut

 In January 2023, Dhamne made his ATP Tour debut at the 2023 Tata Open Maharashtra as a wildcard.
 In doing so, he became the first player born in 2007 to play a main draw match on the tour.

 He lost to American Michael Mmoh in the first round in straight sets.
 Playing in the Boys' singles at the 2023 Australian Open Dhamne was the youngest player to win a first round match when he defeated Jeremy Zhang in straight sets.

-2025: Madrid Open qualifying debut
+2025: Masters qualifying debut

-He received a wildcard for the qualifying draw of the Masters 1000 2025 Mutua Madrid Open, marking his debut at this level.
+Dhamne received a wildcard for the qualifying draw of the Masters 1000 2025 Mutua Madrid Open, marking his debut at this level.

 At 17 years old, ranked No. 775 and the fifth-highest-ranked player under 18, he lost to Italy's Luca Nardi in the first round in straight sets, 4–6, 4–6, in a match lasting 1 hour and 15 minutes.

 He practiced with 2014 US Open finalist Kei Nishikori.

+2026: First Challenger Final

+Dhamne reached the final of the Shymkent Challenger II.
+As a result, he reached top 400 at No. 384 on 4 May 2026.